What Is Cyclical Depression? Mental Health Symptoms And Treatments

 • Increased speech production

 While this condition is considered a type of bipolar disorder, cyclothymia has milder symptoms that may arise more regularly.
-The highs are not as high as bipolar disorder I or bipolar disorder II, nor are the lows as low.
+In general, the highs are not as high as bipolar disorder I or bipolar disorder II, nor are the lows as low.

-However, it can be valuable to ensure symptoms are treated to prevent a worsening episode.
+However, it can be valuable to ensure symptoms are treated to prevent cyclothymia from worsening.
 Other challenges, such as ADHD, sleep disorders, and substance use challenges, often accompany cyclothymia.

 Persistent depressive disorder (PDD)